 This is what grace is all about!
 Hallelujah!

-Beloved, God wants you to always approach Him with absolute confidence that He is absolutely well pleased with you in Christ, not because of your own self-righteousness, performance or good works, but because of the robe of righteousness of Christ that you have put on through your faith in Christ and His finished work.
+Beloved, God wants you to always approach Him with absolute confidence that He is well pleased with you in Christ, not because of your self-righteousness, performance, or good works, but because of the robe of righteousness of Christ that you have put on through your faith in Christ and His finished work.

 Moreover, you should always wield your spiritual authority with boldness in this world as Christ did while He was in the world.

 Prayer: My Dear Heavenly Father, I am so glad to know today that I am a sweet and soothing fragrance of Christ to You.
-Dear Holy Spirit, teach and help me to spread the fragrance of Christ at all times in this world, in Jesus’ name.
+Dear Holy Spirit, teach and help me to always spread the fragrance of Christ in this world, in Jesus’ name.
 Amen.